App-BIAAWC/project-backend/README.md

   # locust testing

   1. Complete "how to start".
   2. Start local environment.
-You can use command: `pip install pipenv" and run using: `pipenv shell`.
+You can use command: `pip install pipenv` and run using: `pipenv shell`.
   3. Start new terminal and use command: `pip install locust`.
   4. Run locust using command: `locust`.
-  5. Use the web browser and pase a link: 'http://localhost:8089/`.
+  5. Use the web browser and pase a link: `http://localhost:8089`.